 Mark 3:5

 Jesus was not only angry at the Pharisees for concocting such a plan and preventing Jesus from healing the sick man but more than that He was distressed with the stubbornness.
 The Israelites were quick to harden their hearts to hear the voice of God and had a history of killing the prophets who would speak out against them.
-Their stubbornness prevented them to know the heart of God and they kept drifting away from their Maker.
+Their stubbornness prevented them from knowing the heart of God and they kept drifting away from their Maker.
 Our stubbornness to the transformations that God is bringing in our lives prevents us from having a relationship with Him as we end up hating God.

 Then the Pharisees went out and began to plot with the Herodians how they might kill Jesus.